RomanBase/flutter_control/README.md

 **Widgets**

-- [ControlWidget] Base Widget to work with Controllers.
-Have native access to Factory and Control.
+- [ControlWidget] Base Widget to work with ControlModel.
-- [BaseControlWidget] Widget with no init Controllers, but still have access to Factory etc. so Controllers can be get from there.
+- [BaseControlWidget] Widget with no init ControlModel, but still have access to Factory etc. so Controllers can be get from there.
-- [SingleControlWidget] Widget with just one generic Controller.
+- [SingleControlWidget] Widget with just one ControlModel.

-- [InputField] Wrapped [TextField] to provide more functionality and control via [InputController].
+- [InputField] Wrapper of [TextField] to provide more functionality and control via [InputController].
 - [FieldBuilder] Dynamic Widget builder controlled by [FieldControl].
 - [FieldBuilderGroup] Dynamic Widget builder controlled by multiple [FieldControl]s.
 - [ListBuilder] Wrapper of [FieldBuilder] to easily work with Lists.